 Another great apartment option for mid-range travellers, Kvosin Downtown provides a great, central location and well-sized apartments.
 Rooms here range from ‘Big’ through to ‘Biggest’ and one ‘Mountain Suite,’ giving different size rooms to suit your needs.
 Their standard or ‘Big’ room is well-sized, modern and really cosy-beautiful space with natural light and windows to overlook the streets below.
-The hotel has been well styled and offers up that really effortlessly cool vibe that makes you feel at-home.
-There’s a kitchenette, free wifi and breakfast is included too.
+The hotel has been well styled and offers up that really effortlessly cool vibe that makes you feel at home.
+There’s a kitchenette, free wifi and breakfast are included too.
 Find Kvosin Downtown here.

 The Loft Hostel is located right along the main shopping street of Reykjavík making it super easy to explore the city on foot.
 The rooms here range from those with private bathrooms through to dormitory rooms with shared bathrooms, depending on your budget and preference.
 Your lockers and linen are all included, there’s an on-site kitchen and a top-floor terrace cafe and bar with views overlooking the city.
-When it comes to hostel accommodation, Loft do a great job of providing rooms that are clean, comfortable and well presented.
+When it comes to hostel accommodation, Loft does a great job of providing rooms that are clean, comfortable and well presented.
 The private rooms are a great option for those on a budget.
-Find Loft Hostel here.
+Find Loft HI Hostel here.

 Hlemmur Square Hostel

 Hlemmur Square is two things; a luxury hotel and an upmarket hostel.
 If you’re on a budget, the hostel side of things can be a great option.
 They offer dormitory rooms in a range of different formations, from a few people per room right up to 12.
 As with most hostels, you’ll find things to be a little less clean and perfectly placed than you would at a hotel, so keep this in mind when deciding whether or not to book it.
 There are shared bathrooms and kitchens available, the beds are mostly pretty comfortable and you’re sure to make a few new friends either in your dorm or the common areas.
-Find Hlemmur Square Hostel.
+Find Hlemmur Square here.